Photo by Latino Life via Canva.com

 Renters Insurance

-Coverage for the Tenants
+Insurance Coverage for the Tenants

-Remind your tenants the landlord’s insurance policy doesn't cover their belongings and requiring them to purchase a policy is protection for everyone.
-Check out this common myth about renter’s insurance from Renters and Landlord Insurance: Don't Get Burned!:
+Remind your tenants that the landlord’s insurance policy doesn't cover their belongings, and requiring them to purchase a policy is a protection for everyone.

-"If someone gets hurt in my house/apartment, the landlord is liable.
+"'If someone gets hurt in my house/apartment, the landlord is liable.'
 Not necessarily true: This is a question of liability.
 Should your cable guy trip on the front walk, he will probably sue your landlord.
 But if the repairman takes a swan dive over a poorly positioned coffee table inside your apartment or if your Doberman decides that his ankle looks like a chew toy, it will not be your landlord's problem.
 It will be yours."

 Learn more about renters insurance: 5 Reasons You Need Renters Insurance.

-Coverage for the Landlord and Rental Property
+Insurance Coverage for the Landlord and Rental Property

-Records to Keep
+Rental Home Records to Keep

-1) Warranties and Manuals
+1. Warranties and Manuals

 Include home warranty policy numbers and contact information, appliance guides, landscaping system instructions, and smart home features.

-2) Maintenance
+2. Maintenance

-3) Rental Property Tax Records
+3. Rental Property Tax Records

 As a rental property business owner, taxes will become a part of your overall tax preparation for the year.
 Choose a system for documenting the property’s income and expenses.
 A simple log on a spreadsheet usually suffices for one property, but there are more sophisticated management systems if preferred.
 Receipts pile up quickly if you don’t have a digital way to record them.
-At minimum, take pictures of the receipts and store them for later.
+At a minimum, take pictures of the receipts and store them for later.

-Home Improvements That Earn Value
+Home Improvements that Earn Value

 - Garage door replacement